Hank Skinner: Background

 On March 24, 2010, thirty-five minutes before the scheduled execution, the U.S. Supreme Court granted Skinner a stay of execution to allow time to consider his petition for writ of certiorari.

 On May 24, 2010, the U.S. Supreme Court announced that it would review Skinner's case.
 The justices agreed to grant full review of the issue his lawyers raised: whether prisoners can use a federal civil-rights law to request DNA testing after their convictions.

 At issue was whether post-conviction DNA testing is a civil right even though the DNA, in this case, was available at trial but Harold Comer, the appointed attorney of Skinner at trial, chose not to have it tested at the time because he believed it could be damaging to the case.
-Today, Comer says that even though he still defends his trial strategy, he would now request the testing.
+Comer later stated that, although he stood by his trial strategy, he would now request the testing.
 According to Professor David Protess, "Comer failed to request DNA testing, or present compelling evidence about the alternative suspect.
 And, at the sentencing hearing, he failed to object to using Skinner's prior convictions – which he had prosecuted – to justify the death penalty.".

 Gray County District Attorney Lynn Switzer responded to the Supreme Court's decision to hear Skinner's case in a letter to an Amarillo News Station.
 Switzer accused Skinner of "gaming the system" and said that, on two previous appeals, Skinner had failed to show how additional testing could exonerate him.
 Switzer's position was based on the decisions of The Texas Court of Criminal Appeals (CCA), which had written, "The Appellant's request to compare fingerprint evidence would not provide a reasonable probability of the Appellant's innocence, but instead would only demonstrate the presence of a third party."
 So the position of the Texas authorities was that the existence of a third party, being not an actual proof of innocence, was not a point to investigate.